swisspush/swisspush.github.io/_posts/2020-01-29-painless-yaml-templating.md

 > As a developer, don't you a feel slight discomfort when you write code inside comments?

 As YTT is designed as replacement of text templating for configuration files, it provides a set of operations optimized for the task.
-Some features like overlays are powerful, some others like a single source for template values are limitating.
+Some features like overlays are powerful, some others like the model for loading template values are limitating.

 ## Leveraging YAML Tags